t:slim X2 Insulin Pump Precautions

-To calibrate the Dexcom G6 CGM System, DO enter the exact BG value that your BG meter displays within 5 minutes of a carefully performed BG measurement.
+To calibrate the Dexcom G6 CGM, ALWAYS enter the exact BG value that your BG meter displays within 5 minutes of a carefully performed BG measurement.
 Do not enter sensor glucose readings for calibration.
 Entering incorrect BG values, BG values obtained more than 5 minutes before entry, or sensor glucose readings might affect sensor accuracy and could result in you missing severe hypoglycemia (low BG) or hyperglycemia (high BG) events.

 DO NOT calibrate if your BG is changing at a significant rate, typically more than 2 mg/dL per minute.
 Do not calibrate when your receiver screen is showing the rising or falling single arrow or double arrow, which indicates that your BG is rapidly rising or falling.
 Calibrating during significant rise or fall of BG may affect sensor accuracy and could result in you missing severe hypoglycemia (low BG) or hyperglycemia (high BG) events.